Traveling with Small Dogs: Expert Tips

 Once aboard the airplane, tell the people in the seats in front of you and next to you that you’re traveling with a small dog.
 Otherwise, if the dog barks, it could scare the passengers.
 Plus, it gives the other passengers the option to be relocated if they’re allergic or afraid of dogs.

 Try to be seated away from babies, since the sound of crying infants can scare your dog or make him more anxious than necessary.
 For the first few times your dog flies, chances are he’ll be pretty nervous, so pay attention to his needs, and try to comfort him as much as possible, before and during the flight.

 On airplanes that have TV monitors built into the seats, like on JetBlue, do not place your pet under the middle seat in front of you.
-This is where the equipment for the TV’s is located, and it gets very warm during the flight.
+This is where the equipment for TV’s is located, and it gets very warm during the flight.
 This extra heat could pose a health risk to your dog.
 Placing the carrier under either the aisle or window seat in front of you in this situation is okay.

 Keep in mind, the airlines consider your pet (and his carrier) to be your carry-on item.
 Thus, you’re only allowed one additional personal item (such as a purse or computer bag) to accompany you on the flight.
 All other luggage will need to be checked.

-When you land, before gathering your luggage from baggage claim, take your dog outside of the terminal for a walk.
+When you land, before gathering your luggage from the baggage claim, take your dog outside of the terminal for a walk.
 Some airports have a small grassy area allocated to dog walking.

 Yes, traveling with your small dog can be expensive.
 Plus, the airlines make you jump through a few extra hoops to bring your dog onto the airplane.
 However, it’s a small sacrifice if your dog is considered a family member and you want to bring him along.
 The next step is reserving pet-friendly hotels, dog-friendly cottages, or resort accommodations for once you arrive at your travel destination.